alex-karpenko/git-events-runner/ROADMAP.md

 - images: update default action-worker image to use the latest Ubuntu LTS version
 - chart/cli: Make new subcommand to dump out default config and verify it in the chart as part of CI
 - action:
-    - config parameters to specify additional annotations and labels for action job.
+    - config parameters to specify additional annotations and labels for action job;
+    - config parameters to specify node affinity/selector, toleration;